RikJansenTU/FontysInternship/Project_2/Overview.md

 ![MJ Talking.gif](Images/MJ_Talking.gif)
 _Video generated using the final product_

-## Research Methods and Results
-**Research Methods**
-Deliverables: The technologies I chose to use are detailed above, and the code making use of them can be found [here](https://github.com/RikJansenTU/SportIcons)
-Deliverables:
-Deliverables: I wrote a [short report](Ethical_Considerations.md) on the ethical issues I see arising from applications like this one, as well as some reccommendations to safeguard against abuse.

-**Other Deliverables**
-Frontend designs

 ## Reflection
 The development of this project was quite different from that of the the previous one: it didn't present as much of a technical challenge because I was making use of APIs, so the focus was more on combining existing tools into something new, and creating an app that was easy to use and corresponded to TDE's brief.
 To achieve this, I gathered much more feedback, showing my progress several times a week, and discussing the direction I was going and what could be improved.